takase/GAC4relpat/README.md

 ## Test

 test_phrase_composition.py calculates the Spearman's rank correlation between the similarities provided by a test data and the cosine similarities calculated by encoders.
 Before running test_phrase_composition.py, please prepare a test data.
 In the test data, constituent words of a phrase are joined to each other by '_'.
+The relational pattern similarity dataset is [here](https://github.com/takase/relPatSim).

 ```
 python test_phrase_composition.py --model_name=trained_model_file_name  --test_data=test_data --setting=training_setting_file_name